developers-ubonu/fintrack/docs/fintrack/USER_NEEDS_ANALYSIS.md

     - Plans to operate mostly via cash and e-transfers initially

 ### 2. Use Cases

+*(Original Use Cases + Suggested + New UC-CoM)*

-- **Use Case Name:** Job Profitability Tracking
+- **Use Case Name (UC-JP):** Job Profitability Tracking
   - **Description:** Track all income and expenses (including **Contractor** payments) related to a specific service job to determine profitability.
   - **Actors:** Business owner
   - **Steps:**
     1. Create a new job in the system with client details and job specifications.
+(See UC-JM)
     2. Record all income/payments for the job.
+(See UC-CT or related invoicing payment tracking via UC-IG)
     3. Track all direct expenses (materials, fuel, etc.) and associate them with the job.
+(See UC-ME)
     4. Track payments made to **Contractors** associated with the job.
+(See UC-CP)
     5. Generate a profitability report that shows revenue, expenses (incl. **Contractor** payments), and net profit.
   - **Expected Outcome:** Clear understanding of each job's financial performance with accurate profit calculation.

-- **Use Case Name:** Mobile Expense Tracking
+- **Use Case Name (UC-ME):** Mobile Expense Tracking
   - **Description:** Quickly log business expenses (materials, fuel, etc.) while in the field and associate them with specific jobs.
   - **Actors:** Business owner, potentially **Contractor** (if granted permission in future versions for job-specific expenses they incur and bill for)
   - **Steps:**
     1. Open mobile app and select "Add Expense" function.
     2. Enter expense details (amount, vendor, category).
     3. Select the associated job/client.
+(Requires access to job/client list - See UC-JM, UC-CM)
     4. Take photo of receipt (if applicable).
     5. Save the expense (works offline if needed).
   - **Expected Outcome:** Accurate expense records captured in real-time with minimal effort.

-- **Use Case Name:** **Contractor** Payment Tracking
+- **Use Case Name (UC-CoM):** Contractor Management **(New)**
-  - **Description:** Record payments made to independent **Contractors** for services rendered on specific jobs.
+  - **Description:** Add, view, search, and manage basic contractor information necessary for tracking payments.
   - **Actors:** Business owner
   - **Steps:**
-    1. Select the relevant **Contractor**.
+    1. Select option to view Contractor List.
+    2. View list of existing contractors with key details (e.g., Name, Contact).
+    3. Select option to Add New Contractor.
+    4. Enter contractor details (Name - Individual/Business, Contact Info - Phone/Email).
+    5. Save new contractor information.
+    6. Select an existing contractor to view/edit basic details.
+    7. Use search/filter function to find specific contractors in the list.
+  - **Expected Outcome:** An organized list of contractors is maintained, enabling efficient selection for payment tracking (UC-CP) and job costing (UC-JP).

+- **Use Case Name (UC-CP):** Contractor Payment Tracking
+  - **Description:** Record payments made to independent **Contractors** for services rendered on specific jobs or for general services.
+  - **Actors:** Business owner
+  - **Steps:**
+    1. Ensure the **Contractor** exists in the system (See UC-CoM) and select them. **(Updated Step)**
     2. Enter payment details (amount, date, payment method).
-    3. Associate the payment with the specific job(s) the **Contractor** worked on.
+    3. Associate the payment with the specific job(s) the **Contractor** worked on (optional, requires job list access - see UC-JM).
-    4. Update job costing records.
+    4. Update job costing records (if associated with a job - see UC-JP).
     5. View payment history per **Contractor**.
-  - **Expected Outcome:** Accurate tracking of payments to **Contractors**, contributing to correct job profitability calculations.
+  - **Expected Outcome:** Accurate tracking of payments to **Contractors**, contributing to correct job profitability calculations and overall expense tracking.

-- **Use Case Name:** GST/QST Reporting
+- **Use Case Name (UC-TR):** GST/QST Reporting
-  - **Description:** Generate a clear summary report for GST/QST filing.
+  - **Description:** Generate a clear summary report for GST/QST filing preparation.
   - **Actors:** Business owner, accountant
   - **Steps:**
-    1. Enter sales and expenses with GST/QST details.
+    1. Ensure sales (via invoices or direct income entry) and expenses are recorded with GST/QST details.
+(See UC-IG, UC-ME)
-    2. Generate a report for a specific period (monthly, quarterly, annually).
+    2. Generate a tax report for a specific period (monthly, quarterly, annually).
+    3. View calculated totals for sales, GST/QST collected, Input Tax Credits (ITCs).
+    4. See net tax owed/refundable calculation.
-    3. Export the report as PDF or CSV for filing or sharing with accountant.
+    5. Export the report as PDF or CSV for filing or sharing with accountant.
-  - **Expected Outcome:** Accurate totals for sales, GST/QST collected, Input Tax Credits (ITCs), and net owed/refundable.
+  - **Expected Outcome:** Accurate summary totals for sales, GST/QST collected, Input Tax Credits (ITCs), and net owed/refundable, simplifying tax preparation.

-- **Use Case Name:** Invoice Generation
+- **Use Case Name (UC-IG):** Invoice Generation
   - **Description:** Create and send professional invoices to clients.
   - **Actors:** Business owner
   - **Steps:**
     1. Select client and associated job(s).
+(See UC-CM, UC-JM)
-    2. Review job details and pricing.
+    2. Review job details and enter line items/pricing.
-    3. Generate invoice with appropriate tax calculations.
+    3. Generate invoice preview with appropriate tax calculations (GST/QST if applicable).
     4. Send invoice via email or export as PDF.
-    5. Track payment status.
+    5. Track invoice payment status (e.g., Draft, Sent, Paid, Overdue).
+    6. Record payments received against the invoice.
-  - **Expected Outcome:** Professional invoices delivered promptly with correct tax calculations.
+  - **Expected Outcome:** Professional invoices delivered promptly with correct tax calculations, and payment status tracked.

-- **Use Case Name:** Cash Payment Tracking (Client)
+- **Use Case Name (UC-CT):** Cash Payment Tracking (Client)
-  - **Description:** Track cash payments received from clients for informal operators.
+  - **Description:** Track cash payments received from clients, especially for informal operators or immediate payments.
   - **Actors:** Business owner
   - **Steps:**
-    1. Quickly record cash payment received from client.
+    1. Quickly record cash payment received (amount, date).
-    2. Associate payment with service provided (minimal details).
+    2. Associate payment with client and optionally a service/job (minimal details needed).
+(See UC-CM, UC-JM)
     3. Update daily/weekly cash income totals.
-    4. Review cash flow summary.
+    4. Review cash flow summary (or contribution to weekly summary).
   - **Expected Outcome:** Simple view of cash received with minimal data entry effort, supporting basic income tracking for informal operations.

-- **Use Case Name:** Weekly Profit Summary View
+- **Use Case Name (UC-WS):** Weekly Profit Summary View
   - **Description:** Provide a simple weekly overview of income versus expenses (including **Contractor** payments) for quick business health assessment.
   - **Actors:** Business owner
   - **Steps:**
-    1. Access weekly summary dashboard.
+    1. Access weekly summary dashboard/view.
-    2. View total income for the week across all clients/jobs.
+    2. View total income recorded for the week across all clients/jobs.
-    3. View total expenses by basic category (fuel, materials, **Contractor payments**, etc.).
+    3. View total expenses recorded by basic category (fuel, materials, **Contractor payments**, etc.).
     4. See calculated weekly profit/loss figure.
-    5. Compare to previous weeks (optional).
+    5. Optionally compare to previous weeks.
   - **Expected Outcome:** Clear, at-a-glance understanding of weekly financial performance with minimal complexity.

-- **Use Case Name:** Tax Guidance for New Businesses
+- **Use Case Name (UC-TG):** Tax Guidance Access
-  - **Description:** Provide basic information and links about Quebec tax obligations and thresholds for new/growing businesses.
+  - **Description:** Access basic information and links about Quebec tax obligations and thresholds, particularly for new/growing businesses.
+(Replaces "Tax Guidance for New Businesses" for clarity).
   - **Actors:** Business owner, prospective business owner
   - **Steps:**
     1. Access tax information section within the app.
-    2. Review GST/QST registration thresholds and requirements (via links/summaries).
+    2. View informational summaries or links regarding GST/QST registration thresholds and requirements.
-    3. Access information about common deductible expenses for the industry (via links/summaries).
+    3. Access informational summaries or links about common deductible expenses for the industry.
-    4. Receive notifications when approaching tax thresholds based on tracked income.
+    4. Receive system notifications when approaching tax thresholds based on tracked income (if feature enabled).
-    5. Get links to official resources (Revenu Québec, CRA) for further information.
+    5. Access links to official resources (Revenu Québec, CRA) for definitive information.
-  - **Expected Outcome:** Increased confidence and understanding of tax obligations, reducing anxiety around formalization and compliance.
+  - **Expected Outcome:** Increased awareness and reduced anxiety regarding tax obligations via curated information and links; facilitates transition to formal compliance.

+- **Use Case Name (UC-CM):** Client Management
+  - **Description:** Add, view, search, and manage basic client information necessary for job tracking and invoicing.
+  - **Actors:** Business owner
+  - **Steps:**
+    1. Select option to view Client List.
+    2. View list of existing clients with key details (e.g., Name, Contact).
+    3. Select option to Add New Client.
+    4. Enter client details (Name, Contact Info - Phone/Email/Address).
+    5. Save new client information.
+    6. Select an existing client to view/edit details.
+    7. Use search/filter function to find specific clients in the list.
+  - **Expected Outcome:** An organized list of clients is maintained, enabling efficient selection for jobs and invoicing.

+- **Use Case Name (UC-JM):** Job Management
+  - **Description:** Create new jobs, associate them with clients, track basic job status, and view job history.
+  - **Actors:** Business owner
+  - **Steps:**
+    1. Select option to view Job List.
+    2. View list of existing jobs with key details (e.g., Name/Description, Client, Status).
+    3. Select option to Add New Job.
+    4. Enter job details (Name/Description, Location, Service Type).
+    5. Associate the job with an existing Client (from client list - see UC-CM).
+    6. Set initial job Status (e.g., Planned, In-Progress).
+    7. Save new job information.
+    8. Select an existing job to view details or update status (e.g., mark as Complete).
+    9. Use search/filter function to find specific jobs (e.g., by client, by status).
+  - **Expected Outcome:** Jobs are created and tracked, allowing expenses and income to be associated correctly for profitability analysis.

+- **Use Case Name (UC-AM):** Account Management
+  - **Description:** Manage user login, profile information, and application settings like language preference.
+(Corresponds to "Account Settings & Profile" in MVP Scope).
+  - **Actors:** Business owner (User)
+  - **Steps:**
+    1. User logs into the application using credentials (email/password).
+    2. Access Profile/Settings section.
+    3. View current business profile information.
+    4. Edit basic profile information (e.g., Business Name, Contact Info).
+    5. Select preferred language (English/French) for the application interface.
+    6. Access option to change password or initiate password reset flow.
+    7. Log out of the application.
+  - **Expected Outcome:** User can securely access their account, manage basic profile details, set language preference, and maintain account security.

 ### 3. User Journey Maps

 - **Journey Name:** New Job Financial Lifecycle
   - **Stages:**
     1. Job creation and initial quoting
     2. Material purchasing and expense tracking
     3. Job execution (potentially involving **Contractors**) and additional expense/cost tracking
     4. Job completion, **Contractor** payment processing, and client invoice generation
     5. Payment collection (client) and reconciliation
     6. Profitability analysis (including **Contractor** costs)
   - **Touchpoints:**
     - Mobile app for field expenses
     - Desktop interface for invoicing and reporting